MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/android.md

 Before you begin, please make sure that the following prerequisites are met:

 * Your Android project is set up in Android Studio.
-* You are tarketing devices running Android Version 4.0.3 (API level 15) or later.
+* You are targeting devices running Android Version 4.0.3 (API level 15) or later.

 ## 2. Create your app in the Mobile Center Portal to optain the App Secret